okteto/katacoda-scenarios/getting-started/intro.md

 # Getting started with Okteto

 This guide shows you how to get started with [Okteto](https://okteto.com).
-It'll take less than 5 minutes to have you developing a full stack application directly in your cluster.
+It'll take less than 5 minutes to have you developing a go-based application directly in your Kubernetes cluster.

-While you're going through the tutorial, you might want to join [Okteto's slack community](https://okteto-community.slack.com/join/shared_invite/enQtNDg3MTMyMzA1OTg3LTY1NzE0MGM5YjMwOTAzN2YxZTU3ZjkzNTNkM2Y1YmJjMjlkODU5Mzc1YzY0OThkNWRhYzhkMTM2NWFlY2RkMDk") for technical support, or just to say hi 😸.
+While you're going through the tutorial, you might want to join [Okteto's channel](https://kubernetes.slack.com/messages/CM1QMQGS0/) in the [Kubernetes slack](http://slack.k8s.io/) for technical support, or just to say hi 😸.